restqa/documentation/docs/tests/plugins/config-restqapi.md

 ## Description

-By using the RestQapi plugin you will be able to access to a plenty of step definition suppporting you on create test scenario for your __Rest API__.
+By using the RestQapi plugin you'll get access to many step definition suppporting you on create test scenario for your __Rest API__.

 ## Example